Sauk Siege: Pardon

-On 31 August 2020, the 63rd Merdeka day, Yang di-Pertuan Agong Sultan Abdullah announced he has granted royal pardon to 13 Al-Maunah convicts who were sentenced to life imprisonment on the grounds of their good behaviour in prison.
-Sultan Abdullah also hopes that the 13 convicts will "reflect on their mistakes, repent and evaluate their relationship with God, their families and society".
+On 31 August 2020, the 63rd Merdeka day, Yang di-Pertuan Agong Sultan Abdullah announced that he has granted pardon to 13 Al-Maunah convicts who were sentenced to life imprisonment on the grounds of their good behaviour in prison.
+In a statement, he wished that the 13 convicts will "reflect on their mistakes, repent and evaluate their relationship with God, their families and society".

 One pardoned Al-Maunah convict, Mohd Ramli Mahmood, also known by the nickname "Abang Li" or "Abe Li", expressed his gratitude to the King's pardon.
 He revealed that he was first placed in Sungai Buloh Prison, then Kajang Prison, then Pengkalan Chepa Prison, and finally in Machang Moral Rehabilitation Centre before being released.
 During his imprisonment, he studied religion, learnt sewing skill and gave religious lessons to new inmates.
-After he was released, he said all he wants now is to spend quality time with his wife and eight children, and to take care of his mother, Fatimah Ab Rahman, who is already 98 years old in 2020, to try and make up for the time lost.
+After release, he said all he wants now is to spend quality time with his wife and eight children, and to take care of his mother, Fatimah Ab Rahman, who is already 98 years old in 2020, to try and make up for the time lost.

 In an interview with Bernama in 2024, Mohd Ramli Mahmood claimed that when he joined Al-Maunah at the age of 47 upon the invitation of his friend, he thought the group was only about learning traditional healing and silat.
-He also hope that young people will not be easily influenced by the trend of teachings or new movements that can destroy the harmony of the country.
+He hope that youngsters will not be easily influenced by the trend of teachings or new movements that can destroy the harmony of the country.